Weather In Palo Duro Canyon Tx

 7. Respect Wildlife

 Palo Duro Canyon is home to a variety of wildlife, including snakes, scorpions, and other potentially dangerous animals.
 Be aware of your surroundings and avoid approaching or feeding wildlife.
-Store food properly to prevent attracting animals to your campsite.
+Still, store food properly to prevent attracting animals to your campsite.
 If you encounter a snake, give it plenty of space and avoid provoking it.

 8. Prepare for Wind